 Indeed, construction zones, hardware facilities, lumber yards, manufacturing plants and factories are some of the most potentially hazardous areas for your eyes.
 Even with protective goggles to shield against flying debris, long term exposure to potent chemicals, metallic dust, woodchips and scorching or freezing temperatures can lead to permanent sight damage.

 Sports & Outside Activities

-Outdoor enthusiasts and athletes are routinely exposed to dangerous eye conditions, many of which that can lead to permanent loss of sight.
+Outdoor enthusiasts, including cyclists and athletes, are routinely exposed to dangerous eye conditions, many of which that can lead to permanent loss of sight.
 Anything from a wild pitch at the mound, a loose puck in stands or an errant golf ball drive can lead to massive eye trauma.